ayubmja2/ayubmja2/README.md

 - 👋 Hi, I’m @ayubmja2
 - 👀 I’m interested in building cool stuff, I like sports like Basketball.
-- 🌱 I’m currently learning Laravel framework and PHP
+- 🌱 I’m currently learning all things python with flask and FastAPI.
+Aswell as Ruby on Rails.
 - 📫 How to reach me at: ayubmja8448@gmail.com

 - ⚡ Fun fact: Trying to build a startup working on a very useful web application wanna join?